-It seems that it is not just the enthusiasts that are getting excited about the idea of cryptocurrencies, countries are in on it too.
+It seems that it is not just the enthusiasts and crypto brokers that are getting excited about the idea of cryptocurrencies, countries are in on it too.
 Estonia is planning to launch its own cryptocurrency, estcoin, which is going to be the first cryptocurrency backed by a government.
 Neither is Estonia the first country to think about using blockchain technology officially, as China was researching the same idea, but an Estonian cryptocurrency would be revolutionary.

 However, this might be very fitting for Estonia since they already have a very successful e-residency program.
 In this program, non-Estonians could gain access to government services online.
 The program has been so successful that the government stated their birthrate was lower than the number of people signing up for Estonian e-residency.
 When e-residency was first proposed in 2014, the proposal had the vision to have 10 million e-residents by 2025.
 So far, the process is going very well, and an Estonian cryptocurrency could even make the process faster.